 You'll stop first at Sensō-ji, the most famous temple in Tokyo where you'll learn some basic temple customs, from purifying the hands to praying and paying respect to ancestors.
 Then you can sample some delicious Japanese snacks from the nearby food stalls.

 Kappabashi is the next destination and it's perfect for photo opportunities, being lined with shops selling everything restaurant-related, from razor-sharp Japanese knives to plastic food replicas used by restaurants to showcase their dishes.
 Imagine doll's house food, but in adult-sized portions!
-You can craft some plastic replica food yourself in one of the speciality shops, as an interesting souvenir to take home.

 Then it's time for lunch at a local restaurant.
 There's plenty to choose from – we recommend the tempura, which is usually popular with children of all ages.